 Reining in Spending, Reaching Your Goals

 If the idea of using a budget—static or flexible—seems like pure drudgery, it may help to think of it primarily as tracking your expenses.
-With a SoFi Money® cash management account, you can track your spending in your weekly dashboard within the app.
+With a checking and savings account with SoFi, you can track your spending in your weekly dashboard within the app.

 Once you get a handle on what you’re spending every month, you may have a better idea of how you might be able to cut some costs and how you can avoid outspending your income.

 If your goal is always to have enough money for the things that are important to you—whether it’s a car, a house, or a new pair of shoes—a budget can help get you there.

 Plus, with SoFi Checking and Savings vaults you can easily create different vaults within your SoFi Checking and Savings account for different savings goals.
 For example, you can create a vault for an upcoming vacation or one for emergencies or both.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.